vilicvane/vio/README.md

 Unlike development mode with dynamic loading, production mode loads all routes when process starts and will not care about file changes.

-To enable production mode for testing purpose, set environment variable `NODE_ENV` to `production`.
+To enable production mode for testing purpose, set environment variable `NODE_ENV` to `"production"`.

 ## License